maliknandini/Detecting-Cancer-in-Gigapixel-Pathology-Images/README.md

 ## Goal

-Given a collection of training data, create a model that outputs a heatmap showing regions in the biopsy image that are likely to contain cancer.
+- Given a collection of training data, create a model that outputs a heatmap showing regions in the biopsy image that are likely to contain cancer.
-The goal is to assistand not completely replace pathologists.
+- The goal is to assist and not completely replace pathologists.

 ## Data Available